Alfresco/acs-deployment/README.md

 This project contains the code for starting the entire Alfresco Content Services product **with docker or kubernetes**.

-For the Community eddition go to the [acs-community-deployment](https://github.com/Alfresco/acs-community-deployment).
+For the Community edition go to the [acs-community-deployment](https://github.com/Alfresco/acs-community-deployment).
+The only two differences:
-The only difference in the community chart is that they reference ACS community released docker images from docker hub.
+* in the community chart ACS community released docker images from docker hub are referenced.
+* in the enterprise (this project) chart the transformers images are used, instead of the included binaries.

 ## Docker-compose & Kubernetes
 Start Alfresco Content Services  using docker-compose or Kubernetes, containing: